ausd-io/ausd/web/chronik.e.cash/docs/0-chronik-setup/01-setup-chronik.md

 :::

 :::tip
 Even if your app is XEC only, it is still highly recommended to have the token index enabled, as Chronik provides a lot of checks to prevent accidental token burning.
-Since many tokens used on eCash have actual value, this will avoid accidentally burning these tokens, e.g. when broadcasting txs, and it is recommended to ignore UTXOs with token values for XEC-only apps.
+Since many tokens used on ausCash have actual value, this will avoid accidentally burning these tokens, e.g. when broadcasting txs, and it is recommended to ignore UTXOs with token values for XEC-only apps.
 :::

 ### `-chronikreindex`